Skip to main content

 View owner-side page

-A stronger owner-side position, better decision quality, tighter coordination, and systems more likely to hold up under real operating conditions.
+Decisions get clearer, owner-side control improves, and the system is far more likely to hold up under real operating conditions.

 AI Governance for High-Risk Systems